 The bickering between Nobel Laureate Wole Soyinka and ex-President Gen Olusegun Obasanjo (Rtd) continues.
-Sometimes simmering sometimes crackling it will never stop.
+Sometimes simmering, sometimes crackling, it will never cease.
 There is no love lost between the two men.
 Obasanjo is the hedgehog and Soyinka is the fox if one uses Isaiah Berlin’s understanding of great characters.
-However, the bickering in question is over the contents of the memoir “My Watch” by Obasanjo which has seen Soyinka caught out with a hat trick; Obasanjo 3 Soyinka 0!
+However, the bickering in question is over the contents of the memoir “My Watch” by Obasanjo, which has seen Soyinka caught out with a hat trick; Obasanjo 3 Soyinka 0!

-The bickering is about accusations of lies cast between both men’ Soyinka a Pyrate and Obasanjo a Kegite.
-When an artist lies it is because he is corrupt, the value of the artist is in his or her incorruptibility and their trueness to their art.
-When a politician lies he is just doing his job, the value of a politician is found in his or her election victories and the success of the policies they espouse.
+The bickering is accusations of lies cast between both men’ Soyinka a Pyrate and Obasanjo a Kegite.
+When an artist lies, it is because he is corrupt, the value of the artist is in his or her incorruptibility and their sincerity to their art.
+When a politician lies, he is just doing his job.
+We find the value of a politician in his or her election victories.
+And the success of the policies they espouse.
 Both Soyinka and Obasanjo know this.

 Hunting quail is not a Nigerian aristocratic sport or pastime.
-Hunting too is firmly associated with the privileged classes and aristocracies in Europe and the Americas.
-Hunting is associated with the poor in Nigeria and described as “killing meat”.
-So when Obasanjo says Soyinka is good at quail hunting again it is his way of “Wole you are so out of touch with the Nigerian reality”.
+We firmly associate hunting too with privilege and aristocracies in Europe and the Americas.
+Hunting is for the poor in Nigeria is a means “killing meat,” for subsistence survival.
+So when Obasanjo says Soyinka is good at quail hunting again, it is a jab.
+His way of “Wole, you are so out of touch with the Nigerian reality”.
 But Obasanjo does not want to wake Wole up.
 Wole Soyinka lost that one too.